Your Behavior In The Classroom

 Believe me, we have SEEN it all, we have HEARD it all...
 You might THINK you are fooling your professor with some excuse.
 You see them smile warmly and sympathetically, and give you that extension, or accept this excuse...
 But most likely, they don't care.
 Teaching is a lot of work.
 If a student is THAT committed to a lie (or exageration) in order to "get away with" missing class or getting an extension, then fine.
 We can turn our attention to the students who are there for an education (rather than waste extra time on those who are there just for their degree).

-BUT KEEP IN MIND, someday, if ANY student thinks that he or she might need a letter of recommendation for graduate school, or for a job, they should keep in mind that professors are under NO obligation to LIE about you in their letter!
+BUT KEEP IN MIND, someday, if ANY student thinks that he or she might need a letter of recommendation for graduate school, or for a job, they should remember that professors are under NO obligation to LIE about you in their letter!
+In fact, many have colleagues in those schools or professions to which you are applying.
+Your letter-writers are NOT going to risk their own reputations by trying to sell a crappy potential graduate student/employee!

 MOST professors will probably avoid the ugly truth, though, merely by ommitting those from the letter.
 The result being a very brief letter along the following lines: